MEghlima8/Arbaeen-Yar/README.md

-# Arbaeei Yar
+# Arbaeein Yar
-Arbaeen Yar helps people to have an easier trip to Karbala This is version 0.2.0
+Arbaeen Yar helps people to have an easier trip to Karbala This is version 0.2.1

 ## Configuration